Rating: 9/10

 Web-based self-service and the end-user buyer

-In total contrat to enterprise buyers, end users purchasing technology for themselves expect to pay perhaps hundreds of dollars per purchase or tens of dollars per month - and that is often after a free trial.
+In total contrast to enterprise buyers, end users purchasing technology for themselves expect to pay perhaps hundreds of dollars per purchase or tens of dollars per month - and that is often after a free trial.
 In that context they are looking for a transactional sales experience that is primarily self-service.
 The world wide web is terrific at providing just that.
 Marketing on the web is primarily promotional marketing, often driven by a free offer or trial period.

 Sales 2.0 and the department manager buyer